signalfx/integrations/collectd-varnish/README.md

 1. Copy the [varnish3.so](https://dl.signalfx.com/debs/collectd-varnish/varnish3.so) file to the collectd library directory `/usr/lib/collectd/`.

-2. Update the configuration file `10-varnish.conf` in your `/etc/collectd/managed_config` directory to show `varnish3` instead of `varnish` as the name used by the LoadPlugin.
+1. Update the configuration file `10-varnish.conf` in your `/etc/collectd/managed_config` directory to show `varnish3` instead of `varnish` as the name used by the LoadPlugin.

+1. Restart collectd.

+Example configuration for Varnish 3 on Ubuntu
 ```apache
 LoadPlugin varnish3
 <Plugin "varnish">